DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## OpenAPI and Swagger
 Swagger is an implementation of OpenAPI.
 Swagger contains a tool that helps developers design, build, document, and consume RESTful Web services.
-Applications implemented based on OpenAPI interface files can automatically generate documentation of methods, parameters and models.
+Applications implemented based on OpenAPI interface files can automatically generate documentation of methods, parameters, and models.
 This helps keep the documentation, client libraries, and source code in sync.
 You can find a short technical explanation here [https://www.youtube.com/watch?v=pRS9LRBgjYg](https://www.youtube.com/watch?v=pRS9LRBgjYg)

 ## Git
-Git is an open source distributed version control system.
+Git is an open-source distributed version control system.
 Version control helps keep track of changes in a project and allows for collaboration between many developers.
 You can find a short technical explanation here [https://www.youtube.com/watch?v=wpISo9TNjfU](https://www.youtube.com/watch?v=wpISo9TNjfU)

 ## GitHub Actions
 GitHub Actions automates your software development workflows from within GitHub.
 In GitHub Actions, a workflow is an automated process that you set up in your GitHub repository.
 You can build, test, package, release, or deploy any project on GitHub with a workflow.

 ## Docker
-Docker performs operating-system-level virtualization, also known as "containerization".
+Docker performs operating-system-level virtualization, also known as "containerization."
 Docker uses the resource isolation features of the Linux kernel to allow independent "containers" to run within a Linux instance.
 You can find a short technical explanation on containerization here [https://www.youtube.com/watch?v=0qotVMX-J5s](https://www.youtube.com/watch?v=0qotVMX-J5s)